French-Spanish Basque 2019 highlights

 Day 6 – Friday, May 3

 Leaving Bilbao, we turn away from the ocean and enter the hills.
 Soon we are in the capital of Spain's autonomous Basque region – Vitoria-Gasteiz, a pretty town with a vibrant center and a lively district of pinxto bars.
 After sightseeing we make the short drive to the town of Oñati, considered the "Toledo of the Basques" because of the sumptuous Baroque architecture of its university, the first in the Basque country.
-Here we check into our atmospheric hotel, a soaring medieval tower from the 1300s, and have DINNER.
+Here we check into our atmospheric hotel, a soaring medieval tower from the late 1200s, and have DINNER.
 OVERNIGHT – ONATI

 Day 7 – Saturday, May 4